 (1) the student has filed a degree plan; and

 (2) the courses for which the student is registering are consistent with that degree plan.

-4. If a student does not timely file a degree plan as required, will be notified that the degree plan is required by law under House Bill 3025 and require the student to consult with an academic advisor for that purpose during the semester in which the student receives the notice.
-The student may not obtain an official transcript from the UT Arlington until the student has filed a degree plan.
+4. If a student does not timely file a degree plan as required, will be notified that the degree plan is required by law under Senate Bill 25 and require the student to consult with an academic advisor for that purpose during the semester in which the student receives the notice.
+The student may not obtain an official transcript from UT Arlington until they have filed a degree plan.

 Reverse Articulation Requirement

 Legislation passed as part of House Bill 3025 established a reverse articulation program for the awarding of an Associate degree.
 Students who transferred from, or previously attended, a lower-division institution of higher education, earned at least 30 semester credit hours for coursework at the lower-division institution, and have completed 90 semester credit hours while enrolled at a general academic institution, will be contacted by their general academic institution to provide permission to send the lower-division institution the student’s transcript.
 The lower-division institution will evaluate the transcript to see if the student is eligible to receive an Associate’s degree.

 For additional information regarding the UT Arlington’s administration of the Texas timely completion policy, please visit http://wweb.uta.edu/aao/recordsandregistration/content/student_services/timely_completion.aspx.